-Giovanni was born in Knoxville, Tennessee in 1943, the younger of two daughters in a close-knit family.
-She gained an intense appreciation for her African-American heritage from her outspoken grandmother, explaining in an interview, “I come from a long line of storytellers.”
-This early exposure to the power of spoken language influenced Giovanni’s career as a poet, particularly in her propensity towards colloquial speech.
+Born Yolande Cornelia Giovanni.
+Jr, in Knoxville, Tennessee, Giovanni was the younger of two daughters in a close-knit family.
+She gained an intense appreciation for African American culture and heritage from her grandmother, explaining in an interview, “I come from a long line of storytellers.”
+This early exposure to the power of spoken language influenced Giovanni’s career as a poet, particularly her sophisticated use of vernacular speech.
 When Giovanni was a young child, she moved with her parents from Knoxville to a predominantly black suburb of Cincinnati, Ohio but remained close to her grandmother.
-Giovanni was encouraged by several schoolteachers and enrolled early at Fisk University, a prestigious, all-black college in Nashville, Tennessee.
-A black renaissance was emerging at Fisk, as writers and other artists of color were finding new ways of expressing their distinct culture.
+Giovanni was encouraged by several schoolteachers and enrolled early at Fisk University, a prestigious HBCU (historically Black college or university) in Nashville, Tennessee.
+A literary and cultural renaissance was emerging at Fisk, as writers and other artists of color collaborated in cultural projects that explored and delineated the possibilities of Black identity.
 In addition to serving as editor of the campus literary magazine and participating in the Fisk Writers Workshop, Giovanni worked to restore the Fisk chapter of the Student Non-Violent Coordinating Committee (SNCC).
 Giovanni graduated with a B.A. in history in 1968 and went on to attend graduate school at the University of Pennsylvania and Columbia University in New York

 In 1969, Giovanni took a teaching position at Rutgers University.
 That year she also gave birth to her son, Thomas.
 Giovanni’s work shifted focus after the birth of her son and she made several recordings of her poetry set against a gospel or jazz backdrop.
-In addition to writing her own poetry, Giovanni offered exposure for other African-American women writers through NikTom, Ltd., a publishing cooperative she founded in 1970.
+In addition to writing her own poetry, Giovanni offered exposure for other African American women writers through NikTom, Ltd., a publishing cooperative she founded in 1970.
 Gwendolyn Brooks, Margaret Walker, Carolyn Rodgers, and Mari Evans were among those who benefited from Giovanni’s work.
-Travels to other parts of the world, including the Caribbean, also filled much of the poet’s time and contributed to the evolution of her work.
-As she broadened her perspective, Giovanni began to review her own life.
-Her introspection led to Gemini: An Extended Autobiographical Statement on My First Twenty-five Years of Being a Black Poet (1971), which earned a nomination for the National Book Award.
+Giovanni also began to articulate a global sense of solidarity amonst oppressed peoples of the world; as she traveled to other regions, including the Caribbean, her work evolved to consider issues of diaspora.
+As she broadened her perspective, Giovanni began to review her own life, notably in Gemini: An Extended Autobiographical Statement on My First Twenty-five Years of Being a Black Poet (1971), which earned a nomination for the National Book Award.

 Throughout the 1970s and 1980s Giovanni’s popularity as a speaker and lecturer increased along with her success as a poet and children’s author.
 She received numerous awards for her work, including honors from the National Council of Negro Women and the National Association of Radio and Television Announcers.
-She was featured in articles for such magazines as Ebony, Jet, and Harper’s Bazaar.
-She also continued to travel, making trips to Europe and Africa, and her increasingly sophisticated and nuanced world view is reflected in her work from the period.
-Giovanni’s maturity is highlighted in My House (1972).
-Her viewpoint, the black revolutionary which made her famous, now includes a wide range of social concerns.
-Her rhymes are more pronounced, more lyrical, and gentler.
-Family love, loneliness, and frustration—themes which Giovanni had raged over in her earlier works—find softer expression.
-When Giovanni published Cotton Candy on a Rainy Day (1978), critics viewed it as one of her most somber works, full of emotional ups and downs, fear and insecurity, and the weight of everyday responsibilities.
-Giovanni’s next book, Those Who Ride the Night Winds (1983), echoes the political activism of her early work as she dedicates various pieces to Phillis Wheatley, Martin Luther King, Jr., and Rosa Parks.
-As Giovanni has moved through her middle years, her work has continued to reflect her changing concerns and perspectives.
+She was featured in articles for magazines such as Ebony, Jet, and Harper’s Bazaar.
+She also continued to travel, making trips to Europe and Africa, and her increasingly sophisticated and nuanced world view is reflected in her work from the period, including My House (1972), Cotton Candy on a Rainy Day (1978), and Those Who Ride the Night Winds (1983), a book that echoes the political activism of her early work as she dedicates various pieces to Phillis Wheatley, Martin Luther King, Jr., and Rosa Parks.
+As Giovanni moved through her middle years, her work continued to reflect her changing concerns and perspectives.
 The Selected Poems of Nikki Giovanni, 1968-1995 (1996), which spans the first three decades of her career, was heralded by Booklist critic Donna Seaman as a “rich synthesis [that] reveals the evolution of Giovanni’s voice and charts the course of the social issues that are her muses, issues of gender and race.”
-Twenty of the fifty-three works collected in Love Poems (1997) find the writer musing on subjects as diverse as friendship, sexual desire, motherhood, and loneliness, while the remainder of the volume includes relevant earlier works.
+Twenty of the fifty-three works collected in Love Poems (1997) find the writer musing on subjects as diverse as friendship, sexual desire, motherhood, and loneliness.

-Giovanni continues to supplement her poetry with occasional volumes of nonfiction.
-In her collection Racism 101 (1994), she looks back at her experiences of the civil rights movement and its aftermath.
+Giovanni volumes of nonfiction include Racism 101 (1994), which takes stock of Giovanni’s experiences of the civil rights movement and its aftermath.
 The book is a rich source of impressions of other black intellectuals, including writer and activist W.E.B.
 DuBois, writers Henry Louis Gates, Jr. and Toni Morrison, Supreme Court Justice Clarence Thomas, and filmmaker Spike Lee.
-In addition to publishing original writings, Giovanni has edited poetry collections like the highly praised Shimmy Shimmy Shimmy Like My Sister Kate (1996), a compilation of works composed by African-American writers during the Harlem Renaissance.
+In addition to publishing original writings, Giovanni has edited poetry collections like the highly praised Shimmy Shimmy Shimmy Like My Sister Kate (1996), a compilation of works composed by African American writers during the Harlem Renaissance.

-Giovanni has received numerous awards and accolades for her work including multiple NAACP Image Awards, the Langston Hughes Award for Distinguished Contributions to Arts and Letters, the Rosa Parks Women of Courage Award and over twenty honorary degrees from colleges and universities around the country.
+Giovanni has received numerous awards and accolades for her work including seven NAACP Image Awards, the Langston Hughes Award for Distinguished Contributions to Arts and Letters, the Rosa Parks Women of Courage Award and over twenty honorary degrees from colleges and universities around the country.
+Oprah Winfrey named Giovanni one of her “25 Living Legends.”
 Giovanni has even had a species of bat named after her, the Micronycteris giovanniae.
 Giovanni taught at Virginia Tech during the tragic shooting in 2007 and composed a chant-poem which she read at the memorial service the day after.
 Of the poem, Giovanni said in an interview with the Virginian-Pilot “I try to be honest in my work, and I thought the only thing I can do at that point—because all I knew was that we are Virginia Tech.
 This was not Virginia Tech.”

-“Writing is ... what I do to justify the air I breathe,” Giovanni wrote, explaining her choice of a vocation in Contemporary Authors.
+“Writing is ... what I do to justify the air I breathe,” Giovanni once wrote in Contemporary Authors.
 “I have been considered a writer who writes from rage and it confuses me.
 What else do writers write from?
 A poem has to say something.
 It has to make some sort of sense; be lyrical; to the point; and still able to be read by whatever reader is kind enough to pick up the book.”